AlexiaChen/awesome-stars/README.md

 - [Qihoo360/simcc](https://github.com/Qihoo360/simcc) – A simple C++ common base library used in Qihoo 360
 - [3rdparty/libprocess](https://github.com/3rdparty/libprocess) – Library that provides an actor style message-passing programming model (in C++).
 - [microsoft/rDSN](https://github.com/microsoft/rDSN) – Robust Distributed System Nucleus (rDSN) is an open framework for quickly building and managing high performance and robust distributed systems.
-- [OpenAtomFoundation/pika](https://github.com/OpenAtomFoundation/pika) – Pika is a nosql compatible with redis, it is developed by Qihoo's DBA and infrastructure team
+- [OpenAtomFoundation/pika](https://github.com/OpenAtomFoundation/pika) – Pika is a nosql compatible with redis which is developed by Qihoo's infrastructure team.
 - [czyt1988/czyBlog](https://github.com/czyt1988/czyBlog)
 - [wang-bin/qdevicewatcher](https://github.com/wang-bin/qdevicewatcher) – Detect the device changes.
 Support hotplug event for win and linux now.
 - [apache/brpc](https://github.com/apache/brpc) – brpc is an Industrial-grade RPC framework using C++ Language, which is often used in high performance system such as Search, Storage, Machine learning, Advertisement, Recommendation etc. "brpc" means "better RPC".